You can challenge or make a representation to a Penalty Charge Notice (PCN) by using the button below.

 Stage 3 - Appeal to the Independent Adjudicator

-You will be sent an Appeal Form with your formal Notice of Rejection of Representation.
+Details of how to Appeal will be provided on the formal Notice of Rejection of Representation.
 The adjudicator is impartial and their decision is binding on both parties.

-If your Appeal is accepted you will not be liable to pay the PCN.
+If you win the Appeal you will not be required to pay the PCN.

-If your Appeal is rejected you will be liable to pay the outstanding amount of the PCN within 28 days.
+If you lose the Appeal you will be required to pay the outstanding amount of the PCN within 28 days.

-For full details of the process, please see Traffic Penalty Tribunal under Information and resources.
+For full details of the process, please see Traffic Penalty Tribunal in the Information and resources section.

 What should I do if I receive a Charge Certificate?

-If the PCN remains unpaid a Charge Certificate (CC) will be sent to the registered keeper.
-The CC increases the amount outstanding by 50%.
+If the PCN remains unpaid a Charge Certificate will be sent to the registered keeper.
+The Charge Certificate increases the amount outstanding by 50%.
 The Council is under no obligation to accept late challenges or representations.
 Details of how to make payment are shown on the certificate.

 What should I do if I receive an Order for Recovery?